Financial Considerations

 4. Pay for additional respite.

 “You have a respite provider from Community Mental Health, but I know you are only allowed six hours per week.
 As a church, we would like to purchase thirty additional hours for the two weeks of Christmas break.
-Can you see if your current provider can cover the additional time?
+Can you see if your current provider can cover the extra time?
 Otherwise, we will gladly pay a different person of your choice so that you can have some free time.

 5. Celebrate an individual’s gifts.